RozaHasso/Machine-Learning-Operations/README.md

 ## Code structure and versioning
--  for a structured repository template
+- Cookiecutter for a structured repository template
 - Git for version control of code
 - DVC for version control of data